jayztemplier/ShakeReport/README.md

 	[reporter setUsername:@"jayztemplier"];
 	[reporter setPassword:@"mypassword"];

+# Known Issues

+* with screen capture enable, the second report does not contain the video.

 # License
 SRReport is available under the MIT license.
 See the LICENSE file for more info